jmhuer/jmhuer.github.io/mini_book/_build/html/_sources/docs/portfolio.md

 <br>

- **In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...**  <sub> [Learn more](https://jmhuer.github.io/mini_book/_build/html/docs/independent/amcc.html)</sub>
+ In this blog post I will explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch. explain what an SDP is and one application: how to find optimal bridge points using Python libraries: scikit, numpy, pytorch...  <sub> <a href="https://www.google.com/" style="color: red; text-decoration: underline;text-decoration-style: dotted;">Learn more</a> </sub>

 ---
 <br>